ministryofjustice/moj-frontend/docs/production/import-css.md

 ## Load using your own Sass file

-To load all the Sass rules from both MoJ Frontend and GOV.UK Frontend, add the following to your Sass file:
+To load all the Sass rules from both MOJ Frontend and GOV.UK Frontend, add the following to your Sass file:

 ```scss
 @use "node_modules/govuk-frontend/dist/govuk" as *;